YiwenChenXXX/GatorPath-UF/README.md

 # GatorPath-UF

-Graph-based, risk-aware degree planning and ecosystem navigation website for University of Florida undergraduate Data Science students.
+Interactive degree planning and ecosystem navigation website for University of Florida undergraduate Data Science students.

 GatorPath uses a graph-based model of the UF Data Science curriculum and surrounding ecosystem to generate personalized, prerequisite-feasible degree paths and surface relevant resources for UF DS undergraduates.
 The system combines (more features are still being developed):